-ARTICLE INFO ABSTRACT Received: Sep 17, 2024 The education level is an indispensable component in job finding.
-Without meeting the minimum educational criteria for many positions, the Accepted: Nov 5, 2024 applicant might even be unable to be invited for an interview.
-However, Keywords young adults today refuse to pursue further studies due to their lack of interest in studying.
-This could lead to the concern of increasing poverty, neglecting social development and economic growth, and achieving Education gender inequality.
+ARTICLE INFO ABSTRACT Received: Nov 17, 2024 The education level is an indispensable component in job finding.
+Without meeting the minimum educational criteria for many positions, the Accepted: Jan 5, 2025 applicant might even be unable to be invited for an interview.
+However, young adults today refuse to pursue further studies due to their lack of interest in studying.
+This could lead to the concern of increasing poverty, Keywords neglecting social development and economic growth, and achieving Education gender inequality.
 This study uses data sets from the National ICPSR longitudinal study of young adults (aged 18-27) to analyse the relationship Education Level between job opportunities and education for future researchers.
 The Academic Achievement correlation between two variables that represent education, namely education level, training program, and academic achievement, and four Job Opportunities variables that represent job opportunities, namely rate of pay, job status, Education Policy job history, and first job, is analysed using SPSS.
 The results show that each variable representing education is not significantly related to each variable representing employment opportunities.
-This study is dominant Corresponding Author: in providing a comprehensive understanding of the relationship between job opportunities and education in detail. tintin.ting@newinti.edu.my ,
+This study is dominant in providing a comprehensive and except diag of the relationship between Corresponding Author: in providing a comprehensive understanding of the relationship between job opportunities and education in detail. tintin.ting@newinti.edu.my